yourlabs/django-session-security/docs/source/quick.rst

 <https://docs.djangoproject.com/en/dev/ref/contrib/staticfiles/#runserver>`_,
 and that you have to run `collectstatic when using another server
 <https://docs.djangoproject.com/en/dev/ref/contrib/staticfiles/#collectstatic>`_
 (fastcgi, uwsgi, and whatnot).
-If you don't use django.contrib.staticfiles, then you're on your own to manage staticfiles.
+If you don't use `django.contrib.staticfiles`, then you're on your own to manage staticfiles.

 After jQuery, add to your base template::